sunlightpolicy/opendatapoliciesstatic/browse/index.md

 You can also [browse by state](/browse/states/) or see a [list of all the policies](/browse/all/).

 Do you know of an open-data policy that's not listed here?
 Let us know!
 [Open an issue](https://github.com/sunlightpolicy/opendatapoliciesstatic/issues) on our GitHub repository or [send us an email](mailto:opendatadecoded@gmail.com).

+Are you interested in writing your own open-data policy?
+Check out some of our resources [here](/write-your-own/).